 Residents in a nursing home facility have rights.
 Nursing homes should never value profits above the health and safety of their residents.
 However, by ignoring or covering up abuse, they are actively trying to keep government fines and legal action off of their doorstep.
 You and your family deserve better than that.

-If you or a loved one is suffering from emotional abuse in a nursing home setting, it is time to stand up and take action.
-The legal team at Jurewitz Law Group wants to help you and your family seek justice and recover the compensation you deserve.
+If you or a loved one is suffering from physical, sexual, or emotional abuse in a nursing home setting, or if you suspect foul play in a covid-related illness or death, it is time to stand up and take action.
+The legal team at Jurewitz Law Group Injury & Accident Lawyers wants to help you and your family seek justice and recover the compensation you deserve.

-Our team of experienced attorneys are ready to listen to your case, gather critical evidence, and help you navigate the legal process.
+Our team of San Diego elder abuse attorneys are ready to listen to your case, gather critical evidence, and help you navigate the legal process.
 If your loved one has suffered emotional abuse, we know it may be hard to reach out and trust someone again, let us help you rebuild that trust by working aggressively to fight for your rights.

-Call the nursing home abuse attorneys at Jurewitz Law Group today at (888) 233-5020 to schedule a free case review.
+Call the nursing home abuse attorneys at Jurewitz Law Group Injury & Accident Lawyers today at (888) 233-5020 to schedule a free case review.
 We’ll help your loved one get their life back.